PMUSK21/Cerebro_Backend/README.md

 ## Purpose

-This repository is dedicated to the backend development of the brains behind **Cerebro 113**; practically speaking, this includes database management and secure REST API access to it.
+This repository is dedicated to the backend development of the brains behind **Cerebro 113**; practically speaking, this includes database management and a secure REST API access to it.

 ## Installation

-You are required to have Python3.8 or newer
+You are required to have Python3.
+I recommend getting the latest release from the following link if you don't already have Python3:

 [Download Python Here](https://www.python.org/downloads/)